tojiboyevf/point-cloud-plane-extraction/cpf_segmentation/README.md

 ## Testing repo:

-If you are using docker image by default path of working directory is in `build` folder.
+If you are using docker image by default the path of working directory will be in `build` folder.

 To test the library, use following general command:

 ```
 pathOfBuildDirectory/segmentation_test pathOfDataset/data.pcd -o outputFolderPath/nameOfOutputfile
 ```
-`-o` is response to save the result to indicated path after it.
-You can omit it if you are not going to save the result.
 For example, in docker image you can run:
 ```
 ./segmentation_test input/0000.pcd -o output/0000_result
 ```
+`-o` is response to save the result to indicated path after it.
+You can omit it if you are not going to save the result.
 The name of output file starts with `0000_result` and you can find it in `output` folder.
 Be sure you pasted dataset in `input` folder.
 There is an additonal parameter `-novis`.
 If you use it then it doesn't visualize the result.
 For example:
 ```